MalloZup/malloblog/content/posts/systems-draw-01-nrepl.md

 The "op" correspond to the operations that a client request the nREPL server to perform.
 It can be "eval" for evaluationg code, "interrupt" for interrupting a task, "load-file", etc. This all operation requested by your IDE client when you are using the REPL (e.g with CIDER or CALVA).
 If you require a new operation, you can extend it with middlewares.

-The middlewares provide a mechanism to react to specific message operations or new ones.
+The middlewares provide a mechanism to react to specific message operations.

 A nREPL server by default provide some basic functionality (built-in middlewares), like session, load-file etc. (see here for more details https://github.com/nrepl/nrepl/tree/master/src/clojure/nrepl/middleware and  this are supported by the [default-handler](https://github.com/nrepl/nrepl/blob/2b432c859c5a98b6e8c97338315bfaab2961641b/src/clojure/nrepl/server.clj#L88) )